-Social background plays a vital role on students' interest to the adoption on new changes.
-The integration of technology requires at first the 9.
-Social and positive attitude towards technological use; cultural influences Parents, students and many other stakeholders are crucial for acquiring and integrate changes prior to the concern of maintaining the cultural norms and social needs (CL1-CL7).
-Countries' vision, leadership and political will for nations play an important role to its development.
-Strategies to reinforce any system within 10.
-Political and a country or any other type of organization base on the overall set visions/ leadership missions/ targets from the political will governing the country or constraints organization; The influence of politics and leadership is well noticed to the overall achievement of and politicians (CL1-CL7).
-It is well noted that students' motivation to use technologies 11.
-Behavioral contribute to the quick adaptation to technology use in daily life.
-Students' intentions /Targets intention/ target to use technologies is a key factor to arrange time and find toward necessities required for technologies' integration in students' daily Technologies' use activities; in future Nowadays, technologies use seems to be crucial in teaching and learning activities.
-However, the fully usage of technology into teaching and learning activities is highly linked with individual attention/ zeal or will to cope with it (CL1-CL7).
+Social background plays a vital role on students' interest to the on on new changes.
+The integration of technology requires at first the ve attitude towards technological use; Parents, students and many other stakeholders are crucial for ing and integrate changes prior to the concern of maintaining the al norms and social needs (CL1-CL7).
+Countries' vision, leadership and political will for nations play an tant role to its development.
+Strategies to reinforce any system within ntry or any other type of organization base on the overall set visions/ ons/ targets from the political will governing the country or organization; The influence of politics and leadership is well noticed to the l achievement of and politicians (CL1-CL7).
+It is well noted that students' motivation to use technologies bute to the quick adaptation to technology use in daily life.
+Students' on/ target to use technologies is a key factor to arrange time and find sities required for technologies' integration in students' daily ies.
+Nowadays technologies use seems to be crucial in teaching and and a contraction of the fully used of technology into technic ig activities.
+However, the fully usage of technology into teaching arning activities is highly linked with individual attention/ zeal or will e with it (CL1-CL7).